Impact of strain on the SOT-driven dynamics of thin film Mn$_3$Sn: SOT-driven dynamics

 \section{SOT-driven dynamics}

 To investigate the dynamics of Mn$_3$Sn under the effect of spin current, we consider the spin-Hall effect (SHE) setup shown in Fig.~\ref{fig:device}.
-This setup resembles the experimental designs from Refs.~\citep{takeuchi2021chiral, higo2022perpendicular}, where Mn$_3$Sn grown epitaxially on a $(110)[001]$ MgO substrate exhibits uniaxial tensile strain in the x-direction with a PMA energy landscape~\citep{higo2022perpendicular, dasgupta2022tuning}.
-Hereafter, we only focus on the dynamics of single-domain Mn$_3$Sn with tensile strain while the discussion on the dynamics of Mn$_3$Sn with compressive strain is relegated to supplementary material.
+This setup resembles the experimental designs from Refs.~[\citen{higo2022perpendicular, yoon2023handedness}], where Mn$_3$Sn grown epitaxially on a $(110)[001]$ MgO substrate exhibits uniaxial tensile strain in the x-direction {resulting in} a PMA energy landscape {for the magnetic octupole moment}.~\citep{higo2022perpendicular, yoon2023handedness} Hereafter, we only focus on the dynamics of single-domain Mn$_3$Sn with tensile strain while the discussion on the dynamics of Mn$_3$Sn with compressive strain and no strain is relegated to supplementary material.
 In our convention, as mentioned previously, the Kagome plane of Mn$_3$Sn is assumed to coincide with the x-y plane while the z-axis coincides with $[0001]$ direction.
-Charge-to-spin conversion in the heavy metal, due to the flow of charge current density, $J_c$, leads to the generation of a spin current density, $J_s$, polarized along ${\vb{n}}_p$, which is assumed to coincide with z-axis.
-Finally, the external field $\vb{H}_a$ is assumed to be applied along the x-direction, or $\varphi_H = 180^\circ$.
+Charge-to-spin conversion in the HM, due to the flow of charge current density, $J_c$, leads to the generation of a spin current density, $J_s$, polarized along $\vb{n}_p$, which is assumed to coincide with z-axis.
+Previous works have shown that the current required to induce dynamics in this setup, with $\vb{n}_p$ perpendicular to the Kagome plane, is significantly smaller than that required in the case where $\vb{n}_p$ is parallel to the Kagome plane.~\citep{takeuchi2021chiral, higo2022perpendicular, yoon2023handedness} Finally, the external field $\vb{H}_a$ is assumed to be applied in the negative x-direction, or $\varphi_H = 180^\circ$.

 For each sublattice of Mn$_3$Sn, the magnetization dynamics is governed by the classical Landau-Lifshitz-Gilbert (LLG) equation, which is a statement of the conservation of angular momentum.
-The LLG equations for the three sub-lattices are coupled via the exchange interactions~\citep{yamane2019dynamics, shukla2022spin}.
-For sublattice $i$, the LLG equation is given as~\citep{mayergoyz2009nonlinear}
+The LLG equations for the three sub-lattices are coupled via the exchange interactions.~\citep{yamane2019dynamics, shukla2022spin} For sublattice $i$, the LLG equation is given as~\citep{mayergoyz2009nonlinear}